RishabhGithub7348/Language_Learning_Game/README.md

 ### 7. Settings Page

-Linga includes a settings page that empowers users to reset their scores and tests, offering a fresh start whenever desired.
+Lingua includes a settings page that empowers users to reset their scores and tests, offering a fresh start whenever desired.

 ### 8. Sorting Options